ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 POSIX platforms, they will additionally lchown the existence checker path registered by the application to be owned by the root user.
 User-scope updaters use this as a signal that the application is managed by a system-scope updater.

+For backwards compatibility with third party software, on Windows, after a successful registration and on each update, the updater will set [HKCU or HKLM]\SOFTWARE\{Company}\Update\ClientState\{AppID} → pv to the version of the application.

 ### App Activity Reporting
 Applications can report whether they are actively used or not through the